 - Ask about your preferences for the therapy, your life, and the future

-- Ask questions that invite you to notice things you do and your intentions that seem to be counter to the problem(s)
+- Ask questions that invite you to notice the things you do – and your intentions – that seem to be counter to the problem(s)

-- Explore with you in details times when things have been going better
+- Help you explore times when things have been going better for you

-- Invite you to reflect on cultural and political discourses that may be influencing the problem(s) and how you respond to it
+- Invite you to reflect on cultural and political discourses that may be influencing the problem(s) and how you respond to them

-- Think with you about valued relationships in your life, both past and present, human or otherwise
+- Help you consider the valued relationships in your life, both past and present

 - With your agreement, invite key people to witness and celebrate emerging, preferred identity stories